 Write a thank-you note as soon as you’re done.
 If you offered to do something … do it.
 Touch base later on to follow up on anything you explored in the conversation.
 Show you’re someone who can be relied on.

-Your energy and ability to deal with all the things right now will ebb and flow as things keep changing day by day.
-But remember this: Every day that goes by during this time of crisis is an opportunity to reach out to another human, to form or strengthen a connection, and to feel good about what you might be able to do together.
+Every day is an opportunity to reach out to another human, to form or strengthen a connection, and to feel good about what you might be able to do together.
 That can be a huge growth move professionally … and also personally.
-I wish you the best as you build a network you can lean on throughout your life.

 © 2020 Ellevest, Inc. All Rights Reserved.